hannes/MonetDBLite/README.md

 [![CRAN_Status_Badge](http://www.r-pkg.org/badges/version/MonetDBLite)](http://cran.r-project.org/package=MonetDBLite)
 [![](http://cranlogs.r-pkg.org/badges/MonetDBLite)](http://monetdb.cwi.nl/testweb/web/sisyphus/wilbur.png)

 [MonetDBLite](https://www.monetdb.org/blog/monetdblite-r) is a SQL database that runs inside the [R environment for statistical computing](https://www.r-project.org/) and does not require the installation of any external software.
-It is similar in functionality to [RSQLite](http://cran.r-project.org/package=RSQLite) and works seamlessly with [the dplyr grammar of data manipulation](https://cran.rstudio.com/web/packages/dplyr/vignettes/databases.html), but typically completes queries much faster due to its *columnar* storage architecture and bulk query processing model.
 MonetDBLite is based on free and open-source [MonetDB](https://www.monetdb.org/Home), a product of the [Centrum Wiskunde & Informatica](http://cwi.nl).

-Both `MonetDBLite` and `RSQLite` rely on `library(DBI)` for their selection of functions, making the transfer of legacy `RSQLite` code over to `MonetDBLite` a cinch.
-MonetDBLite behaves like a blazingly fast RSQLite.
+MonetDBLite is similar in functionality to [RSQLite](http://cran.r-project.org/package=RSQLite), but typically completes queries blazingly fast due to its *columnar* storage architecture and bulk query processing model.
+Since both of these embedded SQL options rely on the the R [DBI](http://cran.r-project.org/package=DBI) package, the transfer of legacy `RSQLite` code over to `MonetDBLite` should be a cinch.

+MonetDBLite works seamlessly with [the dplyr grammar of data manipulation](https://github.com/hadley/dplyr).
+For a detailed tutorial of how to work with database-backed dplyr commands, see [the dplyr databases vignette](https://cran.rstudio.com/web/packages/dplyr/vignettes/databases.html).
+To reproduce this vignette using MonetDBLite, simply replace the functions ending with `*_sqlite` with the suffix `*_monetdb` instead.

 ## Installation